 The focus right now in our education system is on a certain type of knowledge: “knowing that” as opposed to “knowing how.”
 The difference is somewhat experiential.

-An interesting excerpt from Matthew Crawford’s Shop Class as Soulcraft: An Inquiry into the Value of Work on thinking by doing.
+Matthew Crawford explains in this excerpt from Shop Class as Soulcraft: An Inquiry into the Value of Work:

 We take a very partial view of knowledge when we regard it as the sort of thing that can be gotten while suspended aloft in a basket.
 This is to separate knowing from doing, treating students like disembodied brains in jars, the better to become philosophers in baskets—these ridiculous images are merely exaggerations of the conception of knowledge that enjoys the greatest prestige.

 To regard universal knowledge as the whole of knowledge is to take no account of embodiment and purposiveness, those features of thinkers who are always in particular situations.